Kartikeya-IYER/cgol/README.txt

 This is a C99 implementation of Conway's Game of Life which uses a bitfield of 64 bits to encode the game board in a 64-bit unsigned integer instead of the usual implementation of a struct or integer array.

-The game grid is a toroidal grid.
+The game grid is an 8x8 toroidal grid which wraps around when its boundaries are exceeded.

 Using a bitfield not only saves memory, but - on a 64-bit system - also enables using a memory register to store the 64-bit number representing the game board,